- Register for DDW.

 - Prepare presentation slides.

-- Upload presentation slides to the advance submission website (Opening in late-March).
+- Upload presentation slides to the advance submission website.
+(Opening in March.)

 - Review your DDW presentation details and invitations.

 - Browse MyDDW for full-text abstracts and session details.
 (Opening in late April.)

 - Check in at the Speaker Ready Room at DDW and present!

 All presenters (members and non-members) must register for DDW 2015 and pay the appropriate registration fees.
 Register now!

 Review the Lecture Presenter Guidelines

 Please reference the Lecture Presenter Guidelines as a resource as you prepare for your presentation at DDW 2015.
 Information regarding oral presenter expectations, preparing your slides, Speaker Ready Room hours, FAQs, tips, and more can be found in this central guide.